Ridgmont railway station: Services

-Services

 All services at Ridgmont are operated by London Northwestern Railway.

 The typical off-peak service is one train per hour in each direction between and which runs on weekdays and Saturdays only using DMUs.
 There is no Sunday service.

 As of November 2024, the stopping pattern of EWR services between Bletchley and Bedford remains to be determined, so the service pattern shown here is speculative.